 Option D: Repair

 At that point, you might as well replace the steel disks and friction surfaces.
 To reassemble everything, you also need new seals and gaskets.
-You should also shim the clutches to make sure the clearances are right.
+You should also shim the transmission to make sure the end play is correct.
 In other words, it means a full transmission rebuild.

 This is a highly specialized and complex transmission.
 It’s notorious for requiring exceptional cleanliness in the work environment.
 It’s not the sort of thing a typical transmission repair shop or even a skilled amateur would be qualified to rebuild.